 There should be a clear mention of the type of extract, the list of ingredients, source plant, the strength, directions for use, etc.

 If some or any information is missing, then you should consider talking to the sellers about the product and get all your queries answered.

 3. Can I trust the people who are bringing it to me?

 The answer to this question involves two dimensions—manufacturers and sellers.

 With the manufacturers, you should do your homework.
 Find out from where they are sourcing their CBD from, the kind of cultivation and extraction practices they are using, and whether or not they are open and transparent about their products.

 Research about their background.
-This would establish the authenticity before you buy the CBD products in India.
+This would establish authenticity before you buy CBD in India.

 Since CBD is still gaining its popularity and trust among the masses, the guidelines and education around it are still unclear and fuzzy.
 It is absolutely possible to find false or mislabelled products out there.